luisvinicius167/mockstate/README.md

 * Mutations must be synchronous, and the only side effects they produce should be mutating the state.

 ### Store:
-The **store** is basically a container that holds your application state.
-There are two things that makes a riotux store different:
+The **Store** is basically a container that holds your application state.
+There are two things that makes a riotux Store different:

- * The store are **reactive**.
-Your component can observe changes in the store state, and when the state is changed, your component will be updated.
+ * The Store are **reactive**.
+Your Component can observe changes in the store state, and when the state is changed, your component will be notified.

  * You cannot directly mutate the store's **state**.
 The only way to change a store's state is by explicitly dispatching mutations.

-Creating a riotux store is pretty straightforward - just provide an initial state object, and some mutations:
+Creating a riotux Store is pretty straightforward - just provide an initial state object, and some mutations:

 ```javascript
 var store = riotux.Store({